dpanov/alert-component/README.md

 Note: The Flexbox version is a little bit outdated (especially in terms of a11y), compared to the Grid one

 ## Example how a React component would look like
-We could either have a single <alert> component and will choose the appropriate variation (standard vs. inline) based on if the title is set
+We could either have a single <Alert> component and will choose the appropriate variation (standard vs. inline) based on if the title is set
 ```JSX
 <Alert type="warning"
        isClosable="true"